beikern/spark-registrator-example/README.md

 This example shows how to create and register a custom kryo registrator for Apache Spark

-Joda DateTime serialization using Kryo fails if there's no registered classes throwing NullPointerException when accessing some fields.
+Joda DateTime deserialized objects serialized using Kryo fail throwing NullPointerException when accessing some fields.
 Like this trace:

 ```scala
  java.lang.NullPointerException